 24 For this reason a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh.
 25 And the man and his wife were both naked and were not ashamed.

 Moses comments that this is the origin of the institution of marriage.
 A man and woman shall leave the shelter of their parents to be joined together into one flesh.
 He closes with a note that the man and his wife were naked and were not ashamed.
 They had nothing to hide.
-They had no sinful impulses they needed, so there was no need of concealment.
+They had no sinful impulses they needed, so there was no need for concealment.

 Throughout Genesis, we are awaiting the redemption and reappearance of this perfect and sinless creation.
 However, the book ends without a return to paradise.
 Instead, the family of promise will flee the Promised Land because of famine and become enslaved by a godless people.